Topics we will cover in this section:

 - Provide notice in writing 60 days before the change goes into effect.

-- When you request a refill, your plan must provide written notice of the change and a 60-day supply of the drug under the same plan rules as before the change.
+- When you request a refill, your plan must provide written notice of the change and a 60-day supply of the drug under the same plan before the change.

 Part D Plan Coverage Rules